Sete Cidades Lake is one of the most beautiful and photographed places in the Azores. A visit to this crater lake is a Sao Miguel Island “must-do”.

 Ponta da Ferraria

-The land of Ferraria Point is a lava delta created during an eruption of Pico das Camarinhas nine centuries ago.
+Ferraria Point is a lava delta created during an eruption of Pico das Camarinhas nine centuries ago.
 Visit Ponta da Ferraria Thermal Tide Pool at the south end of the point.
 It’s a natural thermal pool in a sheltered inlet.
 Water from an underwater thermal spring, with temperatures above 50C degrees, mixes with ocean water.
 Climb over basalt rocks to swim at low tide (check for local tide times).
 The spa at the top of the hill uses the thermal waters for its pools.

 The viewpoint Miradouro da Ilha Sabrina overlooks the area where an 1811 underwater volcanic eruption created a small island.
 Sabrina Island, no longer visible, is about 1.5 kilometres offshore.
 From the viewpoint, also known as Ponta da Ferraria Viewpoint, see the Ferraria Lighthouse and whole delta.